 There might seem like a theme here, but actually, I’m not a hater of their later material by any means.
 Album number 3, Street Gospels is probably my favourite release by BC.
 So really, there were quite a lot of emotions going on when I got sent a preview of MASS.

 Then I listened to the whole album a lot.
-For a month, and realised that an awful lot of that addictive Bedouin Soundclash magic is still here.
+Constantly.
+For a month.
+I came out realising that an awful lot of that addictive Bedouin Soundclash magic is still here.
 The catchy single vocal melody lines that stick gloriously in your head.
 The piercing, almost haunting lyrics.
 For example, the chorus line of “When We’re Gone” has stuck in my head for whole days, just looping, the final line delivered so dramatically that Jay’s final words linger, clouds floating over a void.

 They’ve still got it, whatever this plaintive reggae-pop duo have, its very much there.
 From the opening track “Salt Water” you can feel it, and it really falls into place in “Born Into Bad Times“.
 There are more complex layers stacked round it than in 2004 sure, but there’s ample evidence of that core BC groove.